DataDog/integrations-core/fly_io/README.md

 # Agent Check: Fly.io

 <div class="alert alert-warning">
-This integration is in public beta and should be enabled on production workloads with caution.
+This integration is in public beta.
+Use caution if enabling it on production workloads.
 </div>

 ## Overview